stedman/grade-fetch/README.md

 ### Hey, there's an app in here

 Now I could have gone down the path of building a better spreadsheet importer, but that wouldn't have been the *Web Developer Way™*.
-These analysis and visualization tools need to be made into a modern app.
+These analysis and visualization tools are just begging to be made into a modern application.

-I initially wanted to keep the app together in one repo for convenience sake.
-However, as I started looking into Nuxt, Next, et al, it seemed to make sense to keep those presentation layers completely separate to toy with implementation details.
+I initially wanted to keep the app together in a monorepo for convenience sake (e.g., shared packages, synced releases).
+However, as I started looking into [Nuxt](https://nuxtstack.org/), [Next](https://nextjs.org/), et al, it seemed to make sense to keep those presentation layers completely separate to toy with implementation details.

 So what we have now is a data application (student-data) responsible for collecting and sharing data and we will have at least one additional application for presenting the data (student-dash).